lwaekfjlk/OpenDevin/evaluation/swe_bench/README.md

 # SWE-Bench Evaluation with OpenDevin SWE-Bench Docker Image

-Tips: When continuing running the experiments after breaking down at some point, we need to delete data that has empty generation git patch.
+Tips: When continuing running the experiments after breaking down at some point, we need to delete data that has empty generation git patch (or delete a few recent datapoints work for me).
 Otherwise, it would bring us some stucking error like EOF pip install -e .[test] not working error. --> https://github.com/OpenDevin/OpenDevin/issues/2427

-Tips: If you came across `ERROR: Operation cancelled by user`, `make build` again and restart docker works for this situation.
-It can be caused by running multiple experiments together at the same time.
+Tips: If you came across `ERROR: Operation cancelled by user`, restarting the docker works for this situation.
+It can be caused by running multiple experiments together at the same time or some related docker issues.

 ## Step0: Do not use Conda environment